 Our papers have been streamed into the popular topics but check our complete publication list for all studies.

-Raincoast and UVic study finds new reasons to support the importance of bears and salmon for tree growth in the ancient forests of Haida Gwaii…
+Raincoast and UVic scientists finds new reasons to support the importance of bears and salmon for tree growth in the ancient forests of Haida Gwaii…

 Raincoast has been pushing the idea of animal welfare considerations in wildlife management.
 The topic was addressed at the Wildlife Society’s Annual Conference where Raincoast presented two papers.

-Raincoast’s paper evaluating the impacts to parks from a Northern Gateway pipeline spill was published this month in the Natural Areas Journal…
+Raincoast scientists evaluate the impacts to parks from a Northern Gateway pipeline spill.
+The study was published in the Natural Areas Journal…